WebAssembly/stack-switching/proposals/fibers/Explainer.md

 Notice that the array generator has definite knowledge of its own fiber&mdash;it is given the identity of its fiber explictly.
 This is needed because when a fiber suspends, it must use the identity of the fiber that is suspending.
 There is no implicit searching for which computation to suspend.

-The end of the `$arrayGenerator`&mdashwhich is triggered when there are no more elements to generate&mdash;is marked by a simple `return`.
+The end of the `$arrayGenerator`&mdash;which is triggered when there are no more elements to generate&mdash;is marked by a simple `return`.
 This will terminate the fiber and also signal to the consumer that generation has finished.

 #### Consuming generated elements
 The consumer side of the generator/consumer scenario is similar to the generator; with a few key differences: